 Sincerely, XXXXX XXXXX

-Here is one of the things you have to remember about all of this.
 When women end up with high levels of testosterone caused by Insulin Resistance, they also end up making excess Estrogen as well.
 This is why they not only end up with PCOS, but are thrown into ESTROGEN DOMINANCE at the same time.
-Because the female hormones get fouled up, one of the common solutions is to get a prescription for certain hormones (bio-identical hormones are particularly hot right now) to "balance" things out.
+Because the female hormones get fouled up, one of the common solutions is to get a prescription for certain hormones (bio-identical hormones are particularly hot right now) to "balance" things out (HERE).
 With women, it is often some sort of HRT, with men, it is taking testosterone for the supposed "Low T".
 Let me show you why in and of itself, this is extremely short-sighted.

 Don't get me wrong, someone who really knows what they are doing with these hormones can make some dramatic changes in symptoms --- at least for awhile.
-The problem is that virtually all of the hormones in your body are on a negative feedback loop ---- the same sort of loop your air conditioner and heater are on.
-A thermostat has an adjustable set point, and shuts off your heater or air conditioner once that temperature is achieved.
+The problem is that virtually all of the hormones in your body are on negative feedback loops ---- the same sort of loop your air conditioner and heater are on.
+A thermostat has an adjustable set point, and shuts off your heat or air once the desired temperature is achieved.
 When the temperature changes, the thermostat fires your unit up again.
 Hormones are on similar thermostat-like feedback loops.
 When the body has enough of a hormone, it will shut down endogenous (its own) production.
 This is why bodybuilders who take testosterone end up with shriveled testicles.

 THE TESTOSTERONE DICHOTOMY